It's a bit tricky to explain what exactly a file system is in just one sentence.

 Based on the above output, the storage device's ID is

-The storage device is partitioned based on GPT, and has three partitions.
-The second and third partitions are formatted based on the FAT32 and EXT4 file systems respectively.
+/dev/vda with a capacity of 172GB.
+The storage device is partitioned based on GPT and has three partitions; The second and third partitions are formatted based on the FAT32 and EXT4 file systems respectively.

-Having a BIOS GRUB partition implies the firmware is a BIOS-based firmware.
+Having a BIOS GRUB partition implies the firmware is still BIOS-based firmware.

 Let's confirm that with the